 There are a number of deep problems with these assumptions.
 First, it's true that many girls and women have been raped, historically and currently; the statistics and stories survivors share are awful.
-But it also doesn't matter what you're wearing, how attractive you're perceived to be, or how old you are - anyone can be the target of sexual assault, including boys and men, who are sexually assaulted far more often than we tend to believe.
-Since being victimized is often deemed a sign of weakness, and men and boys aren't supposed to be weak, ever, they face a special stigma when it comes to speaking up and being heard.
+But it also doesn't matter what you're wearing, how attractive you're perceived to be, or how old you are - anyone can be the target of sexual assault.
+This includes boys and men, who are sexually assaulted far more often than we tend to believe.
+Since being victimized is often deemed a sign of weakness, and men and boys aren't supposed to be weak, they face a special stigma when it comes to speaking up and being heard.
 As a result, our statistics about male survivors are deeply inaccurate, and many boys and men are among us, suffering silently.
 Furthermore, tabletop RPGs are fantasy-based; even historic games aren't 100% true to life.
 Many times, this fact is accepted and touted as the reason for all kinds of decisions.
 As we should all know by now, not everyone shares the same fantasies or desires at the table.
 Building a fantasy game that the whole group enjoys can be a fine reason for not including rape as a story element.

 It's also problematic to assume that rape must be possible for realism's sake, or to make the characters feel threatened enough to fight harder.
 Even though it's one of the ultimate crimes, rape isn't needed to force the players or their characters to take the situation seriously.
 In fact, using rape as a shortcut is irresponsible and lazy storytelling.
 The idea that male villains will threaten or try to carry out sexual assault because of course they would is also seriously skewed.
 Not everyone thinks of raping others, even when presented with vulnerable people and the opportunity to get away with it.
 Not all perpetrators of abuse rely on rape as part of their arsenal of attacks; perpetrators who commit other types of harm can easily draw the line at sexual abuse.
 And many men despise sexual assault because they care and have seen the damage it causes.
 They do all they can to ensure they don't impose on anyone.
 Forcing male characters into the role of sexual aggressors inevitably and repeatedly is unfair and can be avoided.